thoughtco/statamic-starter-kit/README.md

 - Required on all sites

 **Social Links:**
-- Some sites have news items which have sharing icons on them.
+- Some sites have articles (news / events .etc) which have sharing icons on them.
 This add-on generates the links for you so all you need to do is drop in the antlers tag.
+Documentation is a https://statamic.com/addons/aerni/social-links.

 **Iconamic:**
 - Some sites have SVG icons that the user needs to be able to choose from.
 This add-on is an SVG icon picker field type and tag.